 - Participating Providers accept the Allowed Amount as full payment.
-You do not have to pay the difference between their total charges and the Allowed Amount. - If your Plan approves services with a Non-Participating Provider for circumstances outside of the situations noted in the Non-Participating Providers section on page 2, your Plan pays the Allowed Amount and you must pay any balance between the Provider's charge and what your Plan pays.
+You do not have to pay the difference between their total charges and the Allowed Amount. - If your Plan approves services with a Non-Participating Provider your Plan pays the Allowed Amount and you must pay any balance between the Provider's charge and what your Plan pays.